 The matchmaking and load times are a bit slow, and some players can get a bit queasy if they choose to use their head to move the camera.
-Other than that, RIGS can be a one of the best multiplayer VR games for FPS lovers, and it’s available to play for $29.99 in the PlayStation store.
+Other than that, RIGS can be one of the best multiplayer VR games for FPS lovers, and it’s available on Amazon, as well as in the PlayStation Store.

 It can get a little disorienting because there’s a lot of movement involved, but this fast-paced momentum can be a lot of fun with your friends.
-You can play this latest hit in the eSports category for $19.99 in the Oculus store.
+You can find this latest hit in the Oculus store.

 There’s a very fine line between what can make a multiplayer VR game good or horrible.
 The games above are some of the best multiplayer VR games of 2018 based on user popularity, quality, usability, and price range.
 Are there any games that you think should be on the list?
 Feel free to share your thoughts on the games we listed, along with recommending other best multiplayer VR games.